dancomanlive/dagger-fastapi-llm-demo/ARCHITECTURE.md

 1. **User to API**: User submits a query to the FastAPI endpoint (`/rag`)

-2. **API to Dagger**: FastAPI creates a Dagger client and passes the query to the pipeline orchestrator
+2. **API to Orchestrator**: FastAPI passes the query to the pipeline orchestrator

-3. **Dagger to Generator**:
+3. **Orchestrator to Generator**:
-   - Dagger builds a container with the generator dependencies
+   - Orchestrator ensures dependencies are installed
-   - **The query is passed as a command-line argument** (`--query`) to the generator script
+   - The query is passed as a command-line argument (`--query`) to the generator script
-   - Generator container is executed with the query parameter
+   - Generator script is executed with the query parameter using `subprocess.run()`

 4. **Generator to Retriever**:
    - Generator constructs an HTTP request with the query